imagekit-developer/imagekit-next/README.md

 "use client";
 ```

-### Configure hostname
+The components in the app directory are, by default, React Server-Side Components (RSCs), but not everything can be done server-side.
+That's where Client components come in.

+`imagekit-next` provides components that operate exclusively on the client side.

+When using the SDK for the first time, you might enter either of the following errors.

+`Error: (0 , react__WEBPACK_IMPORTED_MODULE_0__.createContext) is not a function`

+or

+`You're importing a component that needs createContext.
+It only works in a Client Component but none of its parents are marked with "use client", so they're Server Components by default.`

+To simply fix this, you can force the component or the page to operate solely on Client Side by adding "use client"; directive at the start of the file, you can read more about it here [Using Client Components in Next.js](https://nextjs.org/docs/app/building-your-application/rendering/client-components#using-client-components-in-nextjs).

+### Allowing images to be loaded from trusted external URLs

-To protect your application from malicious users, configuration is required in order to use external images.
-This ensures that only external images from your account can be served from the Next.js Image Optimization API.
+To protect your application from malicious users, configuration is required to use external images.
+The `remotePatterns` configuration in Next.js specifies the sources allowed to load images via external URLs.
+This enhances security by preventing unauthorized image sources, which could potentially expose the application to vulnerabilities like cross-site scripting (XSS) or data theft.
+By defining a whitelist of trusted image sources, developers can ensure that only images from these sources are loaded, thereby safeguarding the application.
+For more details, refer to the [Next.js documentation](https://nextjs.org/docs/app/api-reference/components/image#remotepatterns).

 `next.config.js`
 ```js